Chlorek/pyxels/README.md

 * region selection
 * setable encoder (defaults to h264_nvenc, so if you don't like it or have no GPU support - change it)
 * if set correctly - many instances can be run at once
+* easy to enable audio capture (with both: Also or PulseAudio)

 # Requirements
 Script is written in Python 3 with use of modules (that you may most likely need to install) such as: